The Gumloop Handbook

 We started off focusing purely on workflow automation but things have evolved into something much more powerful.

-With every layer we've added, we've seen Gumloop turn into more and more of a central piece of AI infrastructure that business rely on.
-It's becoming a single offering that has everything an enterprise needs to become AI native under one roof.
-Custom integrations, code-gen in workflows, enterprise level access controls and security features, custom agents, usage reporting for admins, a marketplace for internal creations etc.
+With every layer we've added, we've seen Gumloop turn into more and more of a central piece of AI infrastructure that businesses rely on.
+It's becoming a single offering that has everything an enterprise needs to become AI native.
+We've been working to address every question enterprises have when rolling out agents.
+How do you build agents, share them, manage data access, see what they did, manage spend?
+Every question here and more is addressed with Gumloop.

 We've realized how powerful this is and will keep building in this direction until Gumloop is a must have for every enterprise.